sturmer/sturmer/README.md

 I'm Gian and I work as a software engineer for [Glia](https://www.glia.com/).
 Glia used to be called Salemove, so that's the name of the GitHub organization I belong to.

-I write Elixir, Ruby, and (as little as possible) JavaScript.
+I write in Elixir, Ruby, and (as little as possible) JavaScript.
 I like [Racket](https://racket-lang.org/).

 Previously I've worked in hospitality, banking, urban mobility, and [Opera](https://www.opera.com/).